top of page

 BTG Productions, 2007

-World Premiere : Brooklyn Film Festival
+World Premiere + Audience Award + Outstanding Editing Award : Brooklyn Film Festival

 Special Jury Prize : Trento Film Festival